diogro/expressionVariance-manuscript/main.md

 Furthermore, gene by environment (GxE) interactions can also lead to changes in the observed phenotypic variance of gene expression, further complicating the landscape of variation.
 To what extent these different processes shape gene expression variance is an open question.
 If homogeneous selection across populations is the main driver of gene expression variance, we would expect to have consistently more or less variable genes.
-If idiosyncratic selection patterns and context specific environmental interactions are more important, we could observe large differences in gene expression variance across populations.
+If idiosyncratic selection patterns and context-specific environmental interactions are more important, we could observe large differences in gene expression variance across populations.

 Even within individuals, gene expression is also variable across tissues [@GTEx2017-xb].
 To what extent differences in mean expression level translate to differences in expression variance is not clear.
 Of course, genes that are exclusively expressed in a single cell type or tissue are necessarily more variable in that particular tissue, but differentially expressed genes could also be more variable in a particular context.
-For example, stabilizing selection on gene expression could be more intense depending on the role of that gene in a particular tissue, leading to a local reduced variation and differences in variation across tissue.
+For example, stabilizing selection on gene expression could be more intense depending on the role of that gene in a particular tissue, leading to a local reduced variation and differences in variation across tissues.
 Alternatively, expression variation across tissues could be tightly coupled, and in this example, selection in one tissue would lead to a reduction in variance across tissues, resulting in a consistent pattern of variation.
-Regarding tissue-specific gene expression variation, Alemu et al. [@Alemu2014-jo] used microarray data for several human tissues to investigate the epigenetic drivers of gene expression variation, showing that several epigenetic markers were indeed linked to gene expression variation, and that these were variable across tissues and between high- and low-variance genes.
+Regarding tissue-specific gene expression variation, Alemu et al. [@Alemu2014-jo] used microarray data for several human tissues to investigate the epigenetic drivers of gene expression variation, showing that several epigenetic markers were indeed linked to gene expression variation and that these were variable across tissues and between high- and low-variance genes.

-Here, we use public gene expression data sets to evaluate how the differences in gene expression variance is structured across independent samples.
+Here, we use public gene expression data sets to evaluate how the differences in gene expression variance are structured across independent samples.
 We collected and compared the gene expression variance across many studies and used the similarities across these studies to create a gene expression variance ranking, which orders genes from least variable to most variable.
 We then explored the expected drivers of this gene expression ranking, showing that both cis and trans regulation are involved with the determination of gene expression variance.
 Finally, we explored the link between gene expression variance and biological function by leveraging gene ontology annotations.